-We strongly prefer articles under 35,000 words (including footnotes).
-We will continue to publish manuscripts over 35,000 words if the length is merited.
-We encourage the submission of essays (manuscripts of approximately 10,000 words).
+We strongly prefer articles under 30,000 words (including footnotes).
+We will continue to review manuscripts over 30,000 words, but length will be a factor that weighs against acceptance.
 In support of this policy, the Law Review has signed a joint statement with other leading law reviews to control the length of articles.

-All submissions must conform to The Bluebook: A Uniform System of Citation (20th ed.
+Citations must appear in footnotes, not endnotes, and should conform to The Bluebook: A Uniform System of Citation (20th ed.
 2015).

-We welcome submissions that are submitted exclusively to the Law Review for at least seven days before submitting to other journals.
-Authors who choose to send us an exclusive submission should send the submission to firstname.lastname@example.org.
-The subject line should read, “Exclusive Submission,” and the body of the e-mail should clearly indicate the submission is exclusive and the date you expect to send the submission to other journals.
+We welcome manuscripts that are submitted exclusively to the University of Pennsylvania Law Review for at least seven days before submission to other journals.
+Authors may send exclusive submissions to firstname.lastname@example.org.
+The subject line should read, “Exclusive Submission,” and the body of the e-mail should clearly indicate the submission is exclusive and the date you expect to send the manuscript to other journals.

 Interested debaters should submit a list of debate participants and a topic to the University of Pennsylvania Law Review Online at firstname.lastname@example.org.
 Debates are comprised of an opening statement, a rebuttal, and closing statements by each side.
 The length of each submission is expected to be one to two times the length of an average opinion/editorial newspaper article (i.e., 1,000-2,000 words), and without footnotes.